Vancouver team considers the whole person when caring for seniors

 Since immigrating to Canada in 1998, Vanja has made her home on Vancouver’s North Shore.
 For nearly 30 years, she’s drawn on her background in nursing to offer caregiving within the public network at Vancouver Coastal Health, and most recently as a case manager at TheKey Vancouver—which offers care to community-acquired clients, private clients and is also a designated agency, providing surge services for the local health authority.

 Throughout, she’s remained committed to educating caregivers and client families on the powerful ways that personalized and comprehensive care is better care, especially for seniors.
-This month, we asked Vanja three questions to understand her philosophy, and how she applies it from day to day.
+This month, we asked Vanja three questions to understand her philosophy, and how she applies it from day to day for senior care.

 1. Vanja, you and your caregiving team work as a surge provider for Vancouver Coastal Health, providing respite care for families and supporting clients that require 24-hour care as they await long-term placement.
 What’s most important in these cases?